clojure-liberator/liberator/tutorial/decision-graph.md

 For every decision in the graph you can supply a function in your resource definition which will be called to obtain a boolean value.
 You can e.g. access a request parameter to decide if a certain resource exists.

-We wrap the handler in a ring middleware to gain easy access to the parameters:
+Notice that we added the ````wrap-params```` [ring middleware](http://mmcgrana.github.io/ring/ring.middleware.params.html) to our handler when we created it.
+This gives us easy access to the parameters in our resource:

 {% highlight clojure %}
 (defroutes app